thneves/FormulaOne-Catalogue/README.md

 - [⭐ Show your support](#⭐-show-your-support)

-## 🚀 About Formula One Catalogue
+## 🚀 About Formula 1 Catalogue

-[**F1 Catalogue**](https://f1catalogue.netlify.app) is a web app where you can find the top 8 drivers ranking of the last formula one seasons.
+[**F1 Catalogue**](https://f1catalogue.netlify.app) is a web app where you can find the top 8 drivers ranking of the last Formula 1 seasons.
 The ranking display info about each driver on the season, including the driver picture and team.
 It was build with React & Redux and [Rapid API](http://rapidapi.com) to retrieve all the necessary information.

 <br>